Nevada Competitor Comparison: Blue Raven Solar

 Solar arrays have three core components to compare: Solar panels, the inverter, and battery backup.
 Each of these components plays a significant role in the overall performance and durability of the array.

-When deciding on a solar company, solar candidates should examine the products the company offers and if they will meet the needs of the home.
-Customers who consider solar company product offerings purchase high-quality systems at a competitive price.
+When deciding on a solar company, homeowners need to examine the products offered and determine whether they will meet the home’s needs.
+Customers who consider solar company products purchase high-quality systems at a competitive price.

 Solar Panels Comparison

-Because of the way solar panels work, they act as the engine of a solar array.
+Because of how solar panels work, they act as the engine of a solar array.
 They convert light from the sun into electricity so we can power our homes.
-When comparing solar panels, look at the wattage, efficiency, and solar panel type.
+When comparing solar panels, it’s imperative to look at the wattage, efficiency, and solar panel type.